Augmented Reality Solar System for Google Cardboard

 1. Get Google Cardboard

-2. Use a modern smartphone with browser that supports these capabilities:
+2. Use a mobile phone with a modern browser, supporting these capabilities:

 • WebGL